hmrc/agents-service-template.g8/README.md

 * Decide your service name :-)
 * To create a generic microservice run the command

-  `g8 hmrc/agents-service-template.g8 -b agents-api --servicename="My Service Name" --mongodb=false`
+  `g8 hmrc/agents-service-template.g8 --servicename="My Service Name" --mongodb=false`

 * To create a generic microservice with MongoDB run the command

-  `g8 hmrc/agents-service-template.g8 -b agents-api --servicename="My Service Name" --mongodb=true`
+  `g8 hmrc/agents-service-template.g8 --servicename="My Service Name" --mongodb=true`

+* To create a generic *frontend* microservice run the command

+   `g8 hmrc/agents-service-template.g8 -b agents-frontend --servicename="My Service Name"`

 * The new project folder will be created
 * Change working directory to the new one